nmwsharp/polyscope-docs/cpp/source/structures/structure_management.md

 polyscope::SurfaceMesh* psMesh =
     polyscope::registerSurfaceMesh("my mesh", vertices, faces);

-// with the pointer
+// access with the pointer
 psMesh->addScalarQuantity("some values", values);

-// by name
+// access by name
 polyscope::getSurfaceMesh("my mesh")->addScalarQuantity("some values", values);
 ```
 The former is concise and programmatic, while the latter avoids the need to keep track of a variable.

-As before, each structure offers a `get___(name)` method, like `getSurfaceMesh(name)` which can be used to get pointer to a structure of that type by name.
+As before, each structure offers a `get___(name)` method, like `getSurfaceMesh(name)` which can be used to get a pointer to the structure of that type by name.
 The general form below may be useful if you are implementing your own structures.

 ??? func "`#!cpp Structure* getStructure(std::string type, std::string name = "")`"